Francesca Ferrando: Posthuman philosophy

 In the field of Posthuman Studies, Ferrando's article "Posthumanism, Transhumanism, Antihumanism, and New Materialism" (2013) was instrumental in conceptualizing the posthuman as an umbrella term that encompasses a plurality of intellectual frameworks.
 The article distinguishes between transhumanism and posthumanism, arguing that while transhumanism advocates for human enhancement through science and emerging technologies, posthumanism critically repositions the human within a broader planetary context in the era of the anthropocene, emphasizing a non-hierarchical perspective.
 Furthermore, posthumanism extends the concept of technology beyond its conventional definition, drawing from Martin Heidegger's interpretation of technology as a mode of poiesis and framing evolution itself as a transformative process that operates as a form of existential technology.
 This article has been translated into Chinese, Italian, Hungarian, Polish, Portuguese, Romanian, Spanish and Turkish.

 Ferrando's book Philosophical Posthumanism(Bloomsbury, 2019), with a preface by Rosi Braidotti, offers a radical rethinking of what it means to be human, challenging anthropocentrism and defining philosophical posthumanism in three key layers: as a post-humanism, a post-anthropocentrism, and a post-dualism.
 Their work synthesizes continental philosophy, critical posthumanism, Eastern philosophies, Native epistemologies, and new materialism, engaging with thinkers such as Friedrich Nietzsche, Donna Haraway and Vandana Shiva.
 The book has been translated into Spanish, Russian and Korean, among other languages.

 Their latest book The Art of Being Posthuman: Who Are We in the 21st Century?
 (Polity, 2024) focusses on self-knowledge, calling for a shift from theory to praxis.
 It explores the ethical, existential, and ontological dimensions of posthumanism, developing the concept of existential posthumanism—a perspective that examines the nature of existence beyond traditional humanist frameworks.
 The book explores the existential condition of the 21st century, drawing on sources ranging from the Paleolithic era to the potential futures of radical life extension.
 It incorporates insights from mystical traditions, world religions, and recent advances in science and technology, ultimately conveying the message that all beings are interconnected.
 It emphases unity in diversity and advocates for multispecies co-existence.
-It has been translated into Arabic.
+It has been translated into Arabic and Korean.

 Their work combines philosophical insights with a lyrical tone, leading Robin Kelley to characterize Ferrando as the 'philosopher poet of our time'.
 Their scholarship further explores intersections between transhumanism, posthumanism, and spirituality, addressing topics such as the future of religions, mindfulness, and technological enlightenment.